Spooked: Ghostbusters, Change Management, and the Domino Theory of Reality

 1. Start with the Base Reality

 Teams need a shared understanding of how the world works to collaborate.
-On successful teams, individuals are closely aligned in how they think about workflows, problems, communication and team operations.
-Struggling teams are often the result of the collected misunderstandings of individuals on how the team operates.
+On successful teams, individuals are closely aligned in how they think about workflows, problems, communication, and team operations.
+Struggling teams are often the result of the collective misunderstandings of individuals on how the team operates.
 Introducing new ideas to an aligned team is exciting; introducing new ideas to a misaligned team is chaos.

 The key is aligning individuals on the team.
-Establishing the base reality is getting team members to align how they expect to work through problems and collaborate with how others on team expect to work through problems.
-This is not the same as aligning individuals with each other; it's more like aligning individuals to each other.
+Establishing the base reality is getting team members to align how they expect to work through problems and collaborate with how others on the team expect to work through problems.
+This is not the same as aligning individuals with each other; it's more about aligning individuals to a common standard.

 2. Embrace Incremental Progress